vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-seller-integration-guide/external-seller-integration-connector.md

 On certain occasions, the seller may also need to cancel the order itself.
 This might happen, for example, if there’s a problem with the order that prevents the seller from fulfilling it.
 In this case, the seller must call the <span class="pg-type type-post">post</span><span class="api"><a href="https://developers.vtex.com/vtex-rest-api/reference/cancel-order-in-marketplace">Cancel Order</a></span> endpoint.

-[block:callout]
-{
-  "type": "warning",
-  "body": "If the order status is `Invoiced`, the order can only be canceled if—before using the Cancel Order endpoint—the seller sends a return invoice.\n\nTo do this, you must use the Order Invoice Notification endpoint, explained in the [Order invoicing](https://developers.vtex.com/vtex-rest-api/docs/external-seller-integration-connector#order-invoicing) session.
-To inform the system that you are sending a return invoice, you must use the value input for the field type of the request body.\n\nAfter doing this, you will be able to send a cancellation request for the invoiced order, by using the endpoint referenced below."
+>⚠️ If the order status is `Invoiced`, the order can only be canceled if—before using the Cancel Order endpoint—the seller sends a return invoice.\n\nTo do this, you must use the Order Invoice Notification endpoint, explained in the [Order invoicing](https://developers.vtex.com/vtex-rest-api/docs/external-seller-integration-connector#order-invoicing) session.
+To inform the system that you are sending a return invoice, you must use the value input for the field type of the request body.\n\nAfter doing this, you will be able to send a cancellation request for the invoiced order, by using the endpoint referenced below.
-}
-[/block]

 ## Setting payment conditions